 The exciting thing about this year was that they are standing under our new front porch pergola.
 Whoop!
 Whoop!

-Our farmhouse has been screaming for a front porch ever since we moved in!
+Our farmhouse has been screaming for a front porch pergola ever since we moved in!

-While we have been making changes to the front of our farmhouse over the years like adding new lighting, rocking chairs, our pallet sign and new landscaping we still really wanted to add a front porch pergola.
+While we have been making changes to the front of our farmhouse over the years like adding new lighting, rocking chairs, our pallet sign and new landscaping we still really wanted to add a front porch pergola to add more character & curb appeal to the flat front of our farmhouse.

 Why we Chose a Pergola on the Front Porch rather than a Front Porch with a Roof